-When an applicant seeks both the Fire and Casualty Broker-Agent license and the Accident and Health agent license, the applicant shall only be required to complete one 12-hour course on code and ethics.
+When an applicant seeks both the Property and Casualty Broker-Agent license and the Accident and Health or Sickness agent license, the applicant shall only be required to complete one 12-hour course on California Insurance Code and ethics.
 See Section 1749(d) of the California Insurance Code.

 Continuing Education Exemption Revision